All Episodes

 These are not First Amendment protection activities.

-And the adults in the room at Columbia couldn't do anything to stop it, unfortunately, because of how out of control it bec became.
+And the adults in the room at Columbia couldn't do anything to stop it, unfortunately, because of how out of control it became.

 And half of our country and the party that represents half of our country will do nothing to quell this because it's part of their political base.

-You said I wouldn't, I I wouldn't even want to send my kid to an Ivy League institution.
+And then as time went on and these colleges got more woke and extreme in their ideology, you said, I wouldn't even want to send my kid to an Ivy League institution.

 There's no question, Sean.